AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-2.md

 | sling:redirectStatus | Long | 302 | HTTP Status code |
 | sling:resourceType | String | `foundation/components/redirect` | Use foundation component for redirect |

    As you can see some of the properties such as **allowedTemplates** on the Content Root are critical to the behavior of the site.
-In many implementations root configurations such as this are saved into scm to provide some baseline content structure.
+In many implementations root configurations such as this are saved into SCM to provide some baseline content structure.
 In other cases offline content packages are created and provide a similar role.

 1. Using Eclipse Dev Tools, in the **ui.content module** Right + Click `/content/wknd` page and [!UICONTROL **Import from server...**].